mjrotter4445/World_Weather_Analysis/README.md

 <p align="center">
-centered title use this below maps Map by Google Maps APIs to retrieve hotel names and weather information
+centered Title for below maps such as: Map by Google Maps APIs to retrieve hotel names and weather information
 </p>